joesteinberg/dyn-mkt-pen/README.md

 The scripts in the [programs/python](https://github.com/joesteinberg/dyn-mkt-pen/tree/main/programs/python) folder require Python version 3 and the NumPy, Pandas, Matplotlib, Statsmodels, Patsy, os, and sys libraries.
 The C code in the [programs/c](https://github.com/joesteinberg/dyn-mkt-pen/tree/main/programs/c) folder requires OpenMPI, GSL, and NLOpt.
 I ran all programs using Ubuntu Linux 19.10 on a 56-core AMD Threadripper workstation with 192GB of RAM; it may take a very long time (or may not be feasible at all) on a computer with fewer cores or less RAM.
 All commands listed below assume you are working in a Linux bash terminal.
 Please contact me if you need help running these programs on a different operating system.

 ## 1. Python scripts ##
+The python scripts used to process data, run regressions, and create the tables and figures in the paper are contained the folder [programs/python](https://github.com/joesteinberg/dyn-mkt-pen/tree/main/programs/python).
 Next to each file name, I have provided a brief description of what this script does and highlighted in bold the output files it produces.
 Intermediate datasets are stored in Python pickle format in the [programs/python/output/pik](https://github.com/joesteinberg/dyn-mkt-pen/tree/main/programs/python/output/pik) folder.
 These scripts should be run in order if one is starting from scratch, but otherwise one can generally rely on the intermediate outputs from previous scripts.

 ### 1.1 Scripts for downloading and processing data ###